 There are multiple rounds of offer occurring from October through March.

-If you need information about directions, parking, travel time, transportation options, activities in the city or anything else, please contact the Office of Admissions at email@example.com or call 313- 577-1466.
+If you need information about directions, parking, travel time, transportation options, activities in the city or anything else, please review our Admissions Interview FAQs here.
+Or you can contact the Office of Admissions at firstname.lastname@example.org or call 313- 577-1466.

 Student Stay-Over Program